projectcalico/calico/master/reference/advanced/etcd-rbac/kubernetes.md

 ## Why you might be interested in this guide

-You are using Kubernetes and Calico who share an etcd datastore and wish to ensure that Calico and Kubernetes are unable to access each other's etcd data.
+You are using Kubernetes and Calico that share an etcd datastore and you wish to ensure that Calico and Kubernetes are unable to access each others' etcd data.

 ## Needed etcd Roles